Estimate Time5 min

 • If you plan to continue working after age 73,1 you might consider a rollover to your new employer's plan.

-• If you're age 55 or older when you leave your job, and you don't plan to go back to work, you might consider leaving the money in your old 401(k), which allows for penalty-free distributions, even if you haven't reached 59½ yet.
+• If you leave your job in the year you turn 55 or older, you might consider leaving the money in your old 401(k), if it allows for penalty-free distributions under the Rule of 55.
+The Rule of 55 allows you to begin withdrawals from the workplace plan you were contributing to, even if you haven't reached 59½ yet.
 (Taxes will still apply.)

 5. Is convenience important?